-In the appointment process, special attention will be given to research skills and ability to conduct research in the interactive interdisciplinary environment.
-The successful candidate should be able to independently take responsibility for specific research projects but also work well in teams.
-Fluency in both written and spoken English is an absolute prerequisite.
+In the appointment process, special attention will be given to research skills and ability to conduct research in the interactive interdisciplinry environment.

 Terms of employment

-The position involves a full-time stipend for one year, with the possibility of extension for one or two years depending on circumstances.
-Start date 1 August 2019 or as per agreement.
-The salary follows the stipend rules at Nordita.
+The position involves full-time employment for one year with the possibility of extension for one or two years depending on circumstances.
+Start date is 14 February 2020 or as per agreement.

 Further information about the position can be obtained from Professor Alexander V. Balatsky, Nordita, firstname.lastname@example.org

-Nordita, the Nordic Institute for Theoretical Physics, was founded in Copenhagen, Denmark, in 1957.
-It was relocated to the AlbaNova University Center in Stockholm, Sweden, in 2007, where it is jointly hosted by Stockholm University and KTH Royal Institute of Technology.
+Nordita was founded in 1957 in Copenhagen, Denmark, and was relocated to the AlbaNova University Center in Stockholm in January 2007 where it is jointly hosted by Stockholm University and KTH Royal Institute of Technology.
 Research at Nordita covers a wide range of modern theoretical physics including astrophysics, biological physics, condensed matter physics, gravitation, cosmology and astroparticle physics, high-energy physics, and statistical physics/complex systems.
 The research activity of the local academic staff is supplemented by Nordita Scientific Programs, which bring together groups of leading experts to work on specific topics for extended periods.
 There is also ample opportunity for collaboration with faculty and research staff at local universities.

-Further information about Nordita can be found at nordita.org.
+Further information about Nordita can be found at www.nordita.org.

 We have two types of postdoc positions at Nordita.